25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Example

-The empathy gap is why we can find it challenging to recognise that someone does not have the same feelings towards us as we do towards them.
+The empathy gap also explains why we struggle to recognise that someone does not feel the same way about us as we do about them.

 12. Endowment Effect